Hello, podcast guest!

 If you still have questions, don't hesitate to ask the show's host.
 They want you to sound great, so don't be afraid to ask.
 We all started somewhere.

-Feel free to keep this page open while you're setting up, or even during the recording, and . . .
+Feel free to keep this page open while you're setting up, or even during the recording.
+Good luck!

 (P.S.
 For the nerds)